piercemcgeough/piercemcgeough/_posts/2015-04-27-email-guidelines.md

 **Join Me** – these emails are generally a notice or invitation to events.
 Copy in these is limited to important details and are clear for the user to see and easy to remember.
 Bold calls to action are used.

 **Read Me** – these are generally newsletter emails.
-While you may get large number to users who won’t read these you still need to make it as easy and pleasurable to read.
-We need to use well-written copy and make use of good typography which will help make large amounts of content easier to digest.
+While you may get large number to users who won’t read these you still need to make it as easy and pleasurable to read. you need to use well-written copy and make use of good typography which will help make large amounts of content easier to digest.

 **Transactional** – these emails convey receipts and order info (i.e. recurly).
 These should be: